• Skip to main content

 • The Bund: Located on the western banks of the Huangpu River, this is the best area to stay in Shanghai for first-time visitors looking to get a quick sightseeing experience.

-• Old City: Although it’s not exactly the most authentic old town in China, this area is best for travellers interested in digging up Shanghai’s ancient history and some of its coolest architectural specimens.
+• Old City: Although it’s not exactly the most authentic ancient town in China, this area is among the best places to stay in Shanghai for travellers interested in digging up Shanghai’s ancient history and some of its coolest architectural specimens.

-• Old French Concession: A sprawling area in the centre of Shanghai that’s chock-loaded with shady boulevards lined by cool cafés and restaurants that look as if they’re ripped from a Paris postcard.
+• Former French Concession: A sprawling area in the centre of Shanghai that’s chock-loaded with shady boulevards lined by cool cafés and restaurants that look as if they’re ripped from a Paris postcard.
 This is undoubtedly one of the nicest areas to stay in Shanghai and perhaps the most beautiful & interesting district of central Shanghai to explore.

 • Jing’an: A little further west of the main commercial area, this district is a great choice for travellers looking more affordable high-quality accommodations while still being close to great shopping and eating options, if not many of the main tourist sites.